CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step8.rst

     geom_line(mapping = aes(color = cultivar), show.legend = TRUE) +
     geom_point(mapping = aes(color = cultivar))

-Now we can report on why PI585961 is so strange comapred to the other two culivars which follow normal growth curves.
+Now we can report on why PI585961 is so strange compared to the other two cultivars which follow normal growth curves.

 Let's use dplyr to summarize our measurements in a few ways: